petershin/liferay-learn/docs/liferay-cloud/latest/en/platform-services/backup-service/downloading-and-uploading-backups.md

 > Requires CLI tool version 3.12.0+, backup service version 5.9.0+, and Liferay service version 5.3.0+.

-You can use the [CLI tool](https://learn.liferay.com/w/liferay-cloud/reference/command-line-tool) to directly download backups.
-This method allows you to concurrently download both the database and document library volume.
+You can use the [CLI tool](https://learn.liferay.com/w/liferay-cloud/reference/command-line-tool) to directly download backups, including both the database and document library volume.

-Run this command using its ID to download a specific backup's database and document library simultaneously:
+Run this command using a specific backup's ID to download its database and document library simultaneously:

 ```bash
 lcp backup download --backupId [ID]